nextflow-io/nextflow/docs/reference/syntax.md

 Note that a slashy string cannot be empty because it would become a line comment.

-Refer to {ref}`stdlib-string` for the set of available string operations.

 ### Dynamic string

 Double-quoted strings can be interpolated using the `${}` placeholder, which can contain any expression: